operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 grafana-svc                NodePort    10.109.242.171   <none>        3000:30200/TCP   7s
 ```

-"grafana-svc" PORT is : 30200
+From above, we can see the output `grafana-svc` NodePort is `30200`.

-Click on the <a href="http://##DNS.ip##:30200" target="_blank">http://##DNS.ip##:30200</a> to access Grafana Dashboard.
+Click on http://##DNS.ip##:30200 to access your Grafana dashboard.

-You will see the Grafana page loading as below :
+The Grafana page will load as shown below.

 ![](_images/load.png)

-Now click on the `Sign In` button as below :
+Now click on the Sign In button as below.

 ![](_images/signin.png)

-You will now need to log in to Grafana Dashboard with the following credentials:
+Log into Grafana dashboard with the following credentials.

 ```